 What if the car I am buying is currently financed?

-For this reason, if the car you intend buying is subject to existing finance, you will need to supply your lender with a payout letter from the current lender.
+In this way, neither you nor your lender will be burdened by the previous owner’s loan security — i.e. the ‘encumbered’ vehicle.
+For this reason, if the car you intend to buy is subject to existing finance, you will need to supply your lender with a payout letter from the current lender.

 How is the loan secured?

+Private sale car finance is often secured by the vehicle you purchase.
 Under this arrangement, the lender is entitled to take possession of the vehicle in the event of a default, with a view to selling it to recover any outstanding funds.
-This reduces risk to the lender, and results in the loan attracting a lower interest rate than otherwise.
+This reduces risk to the lender — reduced risk equates to lower interest rates on a car loan.

 As a condition of the loan, the lender might also require you to take out comprehensive insurance over the vehicle, and for the lender to be named on the policy.

-At the end of the day, the factors considered form a financial risk assessment for the lender, which allows them to determine the relative risk of each loan they approve.
+Interest rates on all car loans will depend on the level of financial risk presented to a lender.
+Lenders are particular about risk, and they consider many factors in approving finance to applicants.
+These factors make up a financial risk assessment for the lender, which allows them to determine the relative risk of each loan they approve.

 How much can I borrow?